AnkurBhatt07/HealthCare-Data-Analysis-PowerBI/README.md

 Extracted year from the admission date column and named it ‘AdmissionYear’ Calculated daysinHospital .For all observations we find that it contained only one unique value i.e 1 .

+**MedicationAnalysis**
+Created this query to analyse the most prescribed medicines to the patients .
+Also to specific informations like what are the top prescribed medicines for a particular diagnosis , or a particular TreatmentType , or for a particular age group .
+Created a chart based on it and used various slicers to get niche information regarding it.

 **Overall_data**
 Merged final_hospital_data and final_patientData based on common patientId column
 1. Many patients have 0 as age, indicating they might be infants.
 Checked the diseases they have developed and confirmed with Google that infants might not develop these diseases.
 Therefore, age 0 is considered an inconsistency.
 I replaced the age with 0 as value with average age value.